mdamire/bankid-6/README.md

 <br/>
 <br/>

-##### def collect(orderRef: str=None, qrStartToken: str=None, qrStartSecret: str=None, order_time: int=None)
+**def collect(orderRef: str=None, qrStartToken: str=None, qrStartSecret: str=None, order_time: int=None)**

 Collect the result of the `auth`, `sign`, `phone_auth` or `phone_sign` methods.
 If used from same client instance when order was initiated, it doesn't require any parameters

 - `orderRef` *Optional*. *str*.
 Can be found in response object from any order initiator methods.
-If given then corresponding order result will be requested.
-Usefull when the method is being used from different client instance than where the order was started.
+If given then the corresponding order result will be requested.
+Useful when the method is being used from the different client instance than where the order was started.
 - `qrStartToken` *Optional*. *str*.
 Can be found in response object from any order initiator methods.
 If given, it will be used to calculate QR data.
 - `qrStartSecret` *Optional*. *str*.
 Can be found in response object from any order initiator methods.
 If given, it will be used to calculate QR data.
 - `order_time` *Optional*. *int*.
 Can be found in response object from any order initiator methods.
 If given, it will be used to calculate QR data.